Crispy, Cheesy, Whole Grain Cornbread made moist and delicious with the help of the magical Instant Pot

 - 1/2 cup minced red bell pepper

 - Grease a 7-inch springform pan with nonstick cooking spray and set aside.
-Optional: line with parchment or non-stick foil as show above, for easy removal.
+Optional: line with parchment or non-stick foil as shown above, for easy removal.

 - In a medium size bowl, whisk together cornmeal, whole wheat flour, sugar, baking powder, baking soda, and salt.